Will this 'impossible' motor take people to other planets?

 "You just couldn't have a big enough fuel tank," says Heidi Fearn, a physicist at California State University, Fullerton who working with Woodward to develop another type of thruster that would not need a propellant.
 "This is giving us a new possibility of…going beyond our solar system."

 EM drives could also make space travel safer: The radiation and microgravity of deep space wreak havoc on human bodies, the less time spent in transit the better.
-And these devices would lay the groundwork for technologies that take us even farther, like warp drives for faster-than-light travel, says March, who recently retired from NASA to become an independent researcher in Friendswood, Texas.
+And these devices would lay the groundwork for technologies that could one day take us even farther, like warp drives and traversable wormholes that create shortcuts for faster-than-light travel, says March, who recently retired from NASA to become an independent researcher in Friendswood, Texas.

 "Chemical rockets just won't cut it when it comes to deep space transport," March says.
 "We're at the basement floor of developing the technology required to make the Star Trek Enterprise a real ship."